thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-05-groups-alternators/setting_up.md

 The first argument `regex` is our regular expression, and the second argument `str` is the string we are matching against.
 The function will return either `MATCH` or `NO MATCH`.

-We will also be searching a file `flights_broken.txt` which contains three flight records.
+We will also be searching a file `flights_broken.txt` which contains five flight records.

 ```
 AS ABQ DAL 12:35 13:45 180